TeamSlapTap/SlapTap-User-Bot/README.md

 # SlapTap-User-Bot
 A Powerful Userbot in Telegram.
-Based On Pyrogram. &lt;i>Credits To : Nexa-User-Bot&lt;i>
+Based On Pyrogram.
+Credits To : Nexa-User-Bot